idleft/asterixdb/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

 architectural component, called a data feed, that makes a Big Data system the caretaker for functionality that used to live outside, and we show how it improves users' lives and system performance.

-## <a name="FeedAdaptors">Feed Adaptors</a>  ##
+## <a name="FeedAdapters">Feed Adapters</a>  ##

-The functionality of establishing a connection with a data source and receiving, parsing and translating its data into ADM objects (for storage inside AsterixDB) is contained in a feed adaptor.
-A feed adaptor is an implementation of an interface and its details are specific to a given data source.
-An adaptor may optionally be given parameters to configure its runtime behavior.
-Depending upon the data transfer protocol/APIs offered by the data source, a feed adaptor may operate in a push or a pull mode.
-Push mode involves just one initial request by the adaptor to the data source for setting up the connection.
-Once a connection is authorized, the data source "pushes" data to the adaptor without any subsequent requests by the adaptor.
-In contrast, when operating in a pull mode, the adaptor makes a separate request each time to receive data.
+The functionality of establishing a connection with a data source and receiving, parsing and translating its data into ADM objects (for storage inside AsterixDB) is contained in a feed adapter.
+A feed adapter is an implementation of an interface and its details are specific to a given data source.
+An adapter may optionally be given parameters to configure its runtime behavior.
+Depending upon the data transfer protocol/APIs offered by the data source, a feed adapter may operate in a push or a pull mode.
+Push mode involves just one initial request by the adapter to the data source for setting up the connection.
+Once a connection is authorized, the data source "pushes" data to the adapter without any subsequent requests by the adapter.
+In contrast, when operating in a pull mode, the adapter makes a separate request each time to receive data.
-AsterixDB currently provides built-in adaptors for several popular data sources such as Twitter, CNN, and RSS feeds.
-AsterixDB additionally provides a generic socket-based adaptor that can be used to ingest data that is directed at a prescribed socket.
+AsterixDB currently provides built-in adapters for several popular data sources such as Twitter, CNN, and RSS feeds.
+AsterixDB additionally provides a generic socket-based adapter that can be used to ingest data that is directed at a prescribed socket.